Helpful tips for researching and sharing information about old companies.

 Robert D. Fisher Manual of Valuable & Worthless Securities – a list of companies whose securities are worthless, have been liquidated, or exchanged.
 Available from R.M.
 Smythe Co., Inc., New York, N.Y.
 The rights to the manual belong to Scripophily.com, which provides research services through subsidiary Oldcompany.com.

-Editor’s Note - for detailed contact information for these and other resources, see the useful Washington State Department of Financial Institutions website, Oil Stock Certificates.
+For detailed contact information for these and other resources, see the useful Washington State Department of Financial Institutions website, Oil Stock Certificates.

 Because the following is a summary (and includes information for articles), the society seeks companies interested in sponsoring additional research.

 For certificate collector research, there are “scripophily” companies that offer fee-based answers:

 • Did the company fail?

 • Is it in business under a new name?